14 July Revolution: Political grievances

-During the Second World War, the British reoccupied Iraq and in 1947, through the Anglo-Iraqi Treaty of 1948 (also known as the Portsmouth Treaty) on 15 January, Salih Jabr negotiated British withdrawal from Iraq.
+During the Second World War, the British reoccupied Iraq.
+In 1947 prime minister Salih Jabr negotiated British withdrawal, formalised on 15 January 1948 by the Anglo-Iraqi Treaty (also known as the Portsmouth Treaty).
 This agreement included a British and Iraqi joint defence board to oversee Iraqi military planning, and the British continued to control Iraqi foreign affairs.
 Iraq was still tied to Great Britain for military supplies and training.
-This treaty was to last until 1973—a 25-year period that Arab nationalists in the Hashemite Kingdom of Iraq could not accept.
+This 25-year treaty was to last until 1973—a duration that Arab nationalists in the Hashemite Kingdom of Iraq could not accept.
 As a strong reaction to the Anglo-Iraqi Treaty of 1948, Arab nationalists led the Wathbah Rebellion a year later in protest of the continued British presence in Iraq.
 Al-Said repudiated the Portsmouth Treaty to appease the rebellious Iraqi and Arab nationalists.

 In 1955, Iraq entered into the Baghdad Pact with Iran, Pakistan, and Turkey.
 The pact was a defence agreement between the four nations and was endorsed by the UK and the United States as an anti-communist Cold War strategy, but was greatly resented by Iraqis in general.
 Egypt saw the Baghdad Pact as a provocation and a challenge to its regional dominance.
 In 1956, when Egypt nationalised the Suez Canal, Iraqi-Egyptian relations were further strained.
 When British, French and Israelis invaded Egypt, Iraq, as a British ally, had to support the invasion.
 The fact that imperial ties dragged Iraq into supporting this invasion of Arab lands led to wide disapproval across the Iraqi populace, which largely sympathised with Egypt and responded to pan-Arab ideology.
-They felt that the invasion of Egypt was another sign of Western aggression and dominance in the region.
+It felt that the invasion of Egypt was another sign of Western aggression and dominance in the region.

 Similarly, when Egypt and Syria united to form the United Arab Republic (UAR) under the banner of pan-Arabism in 1958, Iraqi politicians found themselves in a vulnerable position.
 Iraqi leaders had no interest in uniting with Egypt and instead proposed and ratified their own pan-Arab union with Hashemite Jordan in May 1958.
 Great Britain and the United States openly supported this union, but many Iraqis were suspicious of its purpose and regarded the Hashemite Arab Federation as another "tool of their Western overlord".